-Welcome back to Year 5.
+Welcome to Year 5.

-We will be outside on Tuesdays, where we will be learning the skills of invasion games such as football and hockey.
+Our PE days are Monday and Thursday.
+We will be outside on Thursdays with Mr North, our sports specialist, where we will be learning the skills of invasion games such as football and hockey.

 Spellings are personalised for each child and they will bring home a set of 10 'tricky' words to practise.
 As they begin to learn their spelling, we are asking you to test them on a regular basis and tick each word that they spell correctly.
 We ask that children spell each word correctly on 10 separate occasions.
 Once they have done this, the spelling is likely to be in their long-term memory.
 Please then sign off each word until the entire sheet is completed and they can bring it in for a sticker and a new sheet.